Capetian House of Anjou: Naples

+As the adopted son of Joanna, Louis I of the House of Valois-Anjou (a different cadet branch of the Capetian dynasty related to the House of Valois) claimed the throne of Naples.
+His son Louis II would size territory parts of the kingdom of Ladislaus of Naples but remain unable to conquer the kingdom.
+The conflict between the two lines continued until Joanna II of Naples, the last member of the House of Anjou, would name Louis III of Valois-Anjou as her heir but because he died before her so his brother René would succeed her in 1435.
+Alfonso V of Aragon would use this as a pretext for his invasion of Naples in 1442 reuniting the kingdoms.
+Other Capetian pretenders would try to size the throne in the 1460s, Italian Wars and the Neapolitan Revolt of 1647 from the Aragonese, Spanish and eventually Hapsburgs.
+A third Capetian branch, the House of Bourbon would gain control over both Sicilies during the War of the Polish Succession in the 1730s and remained in power with an interruptions during the Coalition Wars until the Unification of Italy.

 Taranto

-Kingdom of Albania
+Albania

-The Kingdom of Albania, or Regnum Albaniae, was established by Charles of Anjou in the Albanian territory he conquered from the Despotate of Epirus in the year 1271.
+The Kingdom of Albania, or Regnum Albaniae, was established by Charles of Anjou in the Albanian territory he acquired from the Despotate of Epirus in the year 1271.
 He took the title of "King of Albania" in February 1272.
-The kingdom extended from the region of Durrës (then known as Dyrrhachium) south along the coast to Butrint.
+The kingdom briefly extended from the region of Dyrrhachium (present-day Durrës in Albania) south along the coast to Butrint.
 A major attempt to advance further in direction of Constantinople, failed at the Siege of Berat (1280–1281).
-A Byzantine counteroffensive soon ensued, which drove the Angevins out of the interior by 1281.
-The Sicilian Vespers further weakened the position of Charles, and the Kingdom was soon reduced by the Epirotes to a small area around Durrës.
-The Angevins held out here, however, until 1368, when the city was captured by Karl Thopia.
+A Byzantine counteroffensive soon ensued, which drove the Angevins out of the interior by 1282.
+The Sicilian Vespers further weakened the position of Charles, and the kingdom was soon reduced by the albanians to a small area centered around Durrës.
+The Angevins held Durrës until 1368, when Karl Thopia who was the great great grandson of Charles I of Naples captured the city and rules as "Prince of Albania".